Please NOTE: Click on the various images in this article to ZOOM them to a much larger size.

 One of the items that it mentions to check is the "Crank Position Sensor".
 Since I didn't have one, what I DID do was to remove the three cable plugs at the ignition coil assembly and spray each of them with a good contact cleaner.

 This is the status of the problem at the moment.
-If it fails again, I will replace the sensor and then the ECM.
+If it fails again, I will replace the ECM.

 Well, the car wouldn't start AGAIN today -- and guess WHERE it was parked ??
 You guessed it -- the USUAL fateful spot at the beach (something SPOOKY about this, don't you think?) !!

 This time I tried another tip that I had run across browsing the InterNet for "no-start" solutions.
 The tip stated that sometimes the fuel pump would fail to prime itself with fuel and would therefore be unable to pump it to the engine.
 The tip suggested banging on the bottom of the fuel tank with a hammer or some-such related object.
 I did this and LO, the engine started.
 Now pay attention !!
 I KNOW that the fuel pump DOES run because I can hear it running for a few seconds when I initially turn the key to the "ignition" position.